Welcome New Volunteers!

 Because Further Confusion uses Google Apps for management, you’ll need to log in with a Google Account matching your email address in order to access the Playbook and Groups.
 This does not require that you use Gmail, or create a Gmail address; it just gives you a login and password that Google Sites and Google Groups can use.
 (However, if you do use Gmail, then you definitely already have an account and do not need to create one.)

-If you see a page that needs updating, please email your lead or exec.
+Our long-lived wiki-style information site is called the FC Playbook, and is available through playbook.furcon.org.
+Most pages are available to all staff immediately after they are hired.
+If you see a page that needs updating, please contact your lead or exec.
 If you expect to regularly add or update information, we can add you as an editor to that page.

 In addition, you can see which mailing lists you’re on by visiting groups.google.com/a/furtherconfusion.org.
 You can browse the forums there to see messages that you might have missed, or (in some cases) to reply to messages from the list itself without sharing your personal email address.
 That interface will also let you leave groups, but be warned: Access to the Playbook and other services works through group membership, so if you’d rather not get messages from a group you’re in, please consider simply turning them off rather than leaving the group.